Power Foods Kids will Actually Eat to Improve Attention and Memory in the Classroom This…

 Ridges and lines (actually referred to as Beau’s Lines) and white spots on the nails can indicate a deficiency in zinc, among other issues.
 Over the years, we have seen many children in our center with white spots and/or lines on their fingernails.
 Looking more deeply into this subject, we found that a zinc deficiency, sometimes paired with low calcium and magnesium levels, has many implications on a child’s learning, growth and behavior.

-Why Zinc Is Important
+Why Eliminating Zinc Deficiency Is Important

 Zinc is a trace mineral that plays a central role in cellular development, vital for normal growth in your child’s brain and reproductive organs, and regulates the important neurotransmitter dopamine.
 Dopamine is a neurotransmitter released by your child’s brain that controls a number of functions, including your child’s movement, memory, behavior and cognition, attention, sleep, mood and learning ability.
-As you look at this list, every function catalogued is extremely important to the well-being and learning development of your child.
+As you look at this list, every function cataloged is extremely important to the well-being and learning development of your child.
 If your child’s zinc levels are low and if you start to see multiple white spots on your child’s fingernails, it could impact how dopamine is regulated and released in your child’s brain, which affects the important functions of learning and behavior in your growing child.